 What it says on the tin.
 Podcast with Jason Barnard (aka The brand SERP guy).
 Discussion with guests (mostly well known in the industry) on SEO and wider digital marketing topics.

 Host Garrett Sussman discusses everything SEO and digital marketing with his expert guests.

 20i SEO guides

 We’ve also produced some great, in-depth guides to help you improve your SEO:

 There’s a whole goldmine of information to be found within these sources, but it’s important to remember that nobody knows it all.
 No matter how good you are, I don’t think anybody can cover all the vast variety of topics that are needed to be successful by themself.
 SEO is such a broad, rapidly changing, and sometimes vague topic, that sometimes there isn’t always an answer to your question!

 Over to you

 Are there SEO-related tools/blogs that you use that you’d recommend?
 Any that you wouldn’t?
-Let us know below.
+Do you prefer to dive into keyword research, or is fixing technical errors your bag?
+Let us know in the comments below.